nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. `local-part` may not start or end with any special characters.
 3. This is followed by an `@` and then a `domain` name.
 The domain name is made up of domain labels separated by periods.
 The `domain name` must:
-    - end with a domain label at least 2 characters long
+    - end with a domain label at least 2 characters long.
-    - have each domain label start and end with English alphanumeric characters
+    - have each domain label start and end with English alphanumeric characters.
     - have each domain label consist of English alphanumeric characters, separated only by hyphens, if any.

 Eg. `e/john@abc.com` or `email/john@abc.com`